Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: Oktober 2025 – November 2025
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Worked collaboratively with a team to identify and remediate multiple security vulnerabilities in a web application designed for educational purposes.
 Addressed issues such as Broken Access Control (BAC), SQL Injection (SQLi), Cross-Site Scripting (XSS), and potential DDoS risks.
 Implemented secure input validation, endpoint checks, and proper handling of database interactions.
-Additionally, applied hashing and salting techniques to secure credentials as part of the learning process.
+Additionally, applied hashing and salting techniques to secure credentials as part of the learning process.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/DAT250%20Cybersecurity)**

 ---